 About

 A passionate exponent of musicianship training in the French solfège tradition, Dr. Sienkiewicz teaches aural skills at Vanderbilt University, trumpet in the Blair Academy, and is also among the first registered teachers of the Suzuki Method for trumpet.
 He created the trumpet area within the Vanderbilt Suzuki Program and currently serves as president of the Middle Tennessee Suzuki Association.
-Sienkiewicz’s previous appointments include chamber music at the prestigious Boston University Tanglewood Institute, ear training and theory at Austin Peay State University, and trumpet faculty for Gordon College (MA), Keene State College (NH), and Plymouth State University (NH).
+Sienkiewicz’s previous appointments include teaching chamber music at the prestigious Boston University Tanglewood Institute, ear training and theory at Austin Peay State University, and trumpet at Gordon College (MA), Keene State College (NH), and Plymouth State University (NH).

 Sienkiewicz earned degrees at the University of Massachusetts (B.M.), the New England Conservatory of Music (M.M.), and Boston University (D.M.A.), studying trumpet in the studios of Eric Berlin, Charles Schlueter, Terry Everson, and Eric Ruske, interpretation with conductor Benjamin Zander, ear training and solfège with Dr. Gary Karpinski, Dr. Larry Scripp, and Marianne Ploger, and studied Suzuki pedagogy with Ann-Marie Sundberg.
 His doctoral dissertation from Boston University is the first English-language investigation of the life and music of Soviet Armenian composer Alexander Arutiunian.